WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10187-Meet-SwiftData.md

 # Meet SwiftData

 SwiftData is a powerful and expressive persistence framework built for Swift.
 We’ll show you how you can model your data directly from Swift code, use SwiftData to work with your models, and integrate with SwiftUI.
-By [Miká Kruschel](<doc:mikakruschel>) and [Multitudes](<doc:multitudes>).

 @Metadata {
    @TitleHeading("WWDC23")
    @PageKind(sampleCode)
-   @CallToAction(url: "https://developer.apple.com/videos/play/wwdc2023/10187", purpose: link, label: "Watch Video (8 min)")
+   @CallToAction(url: "https://developer.apple.com/wwdc23/10187", purpose: link, label: "Watch Video (8 min)")

    @Contributors {
       @GitHubUser(mikakruschel)
       @GitHubUser(multitudes)